bryancaldwell96/CRUD-Sample-Website/README.md

 # CRUD-Sample-Website
-A simple CRUD website that can read, create, edit and delete records.
+A simple CRUD website made with Visual Studio in C# that can read, create, edit and delete records.